 The 15% income tax bracket for married taxpayers filing jointly continues at twice the single income tax bracket.
 This eliminated the marriage penalty in that income tax bracket only.
-The 2004 act made this increase permanent until the end of 2010.
+This provision is effective through the end of 2010.

-Practitioner Notice that the 2003 act only fixed the 15% bracket and not other brackets.
-So, actually, the acts have not completely eliminated the marriage tax penalty.
+Practitioner Note This provision fixed the 15% bracket and not other brackets.
+Therefore, marriage tax penalty has not been completely eliminated.

 The other part of the marriage tax penalty has to do with the comparison of the standard deduction between singles and married filing jointly.
 Two singles used to be afforded a larger standard deduction than a married couple filing jointly.
 The 2003 act changed this deduction so that the deduction for married filing jointly moved to 200% of the single taxpayer amount.
-Thus, married taxpayers filing jointly will benefit from the \$5,150 times 2, or a \$10,300 standard deduction in 2006.
+Thus, married taxpayers filing jointly will benefit from the \$5,350 times 2, or a \$10,700 standard deduction in 2007.
 Inflationary adjustments will continue to be made until the end of the year 2010.
-Increasing the earned income credit phaseout amounts for joint filers will provide marriage tax penalty relief for EIC calculations.
+Increasing the earned income credit phaseout amounts for joint filers will provide marriage tax penalty relief for earned income credit (EIC) calculations.
 The 2001 act increased both the beginning and ending of the EIC phaseout ranges by \$1,000 in 2002, \$2,000 in 2005, and \$3,000 in 2008.
 Married individuals must file a joint return in order to claim the EIC.
 The calculation of the couple's combined income previously penalized some couples that had a smaller EIC when married compared to unmarried.